FuelLabs/fuel-indexer/docs/README.md

   ],
   "success": "true"
 }
-▪▪▪▪▪ ✅ Successfully deployed index.
+▪▪▪▪▪ ✅ Successfully deployed indexer.
 ```

 ## 3. Querying for data

-With our index deployed, we should be able to query for newly indexed data after a few seconds.
+With our indexer deployed, we should be able to query for newly indexed data after a few seconds.

 Below, we write a simple GraphQL query that simply returns a few fields from all transactions that we've indexed.